-2.1.
-CEQ methodology
+1.1 CEQ Methodology

-This paper's goal is to estimate the impact of taxes and transfers on income inequality and poverty in the Dominican Republic.
+The goal of the analysis is to estimate the impact of taxes and transfers on income inequality and poverty in the Dominican Republic.
 We use the CEQ methodology, applying the fiscal incidence analysis described in Lustig and Higgins (2013).
-This starts with the individual's market income and adds transfers and subtracts taxes in different stages (Figure 1).
+This starts with the individual's market income and adds transfers and subtracts taxes in different stages (figure 14-1).